 The ANOMS system allows the Airport Company to closely monitor the track keeping of departing aircraft and the Airport holds bi quarterly meetings with the airlines to discuss any track keeping issues.
-During 2016 97.4% of aircraft were "on-track."
+During 2017 almost 98% of aircraft were "on-track."